linaticcode/Instagram_Database/README.md

-# Hostel Management System
+# Instagram Database System
- Welcome to Hostel Database Management system Project!
+ Welcome to Instagram Database system Project!

  If you like the repo do ⭐ it.
 # Project Overview